 We also know now that cats need more stimulation from their environment than we may have originally thought, especially indoor cats.
 Cat climbing trees are especially useful for that purpose.
 In addition to provide an acceptable scratching surface, trees also use the vertical space in your home.
 This adds stimulation and extra space which can be particularly useful if your live in an apartment or small house.

-Another really important part of keeping your cat healthy is being able to provide preventative health care regularly and medical care when an illness arises.
+Another really important part of keeping your cat healthy is being able to provide preventative health care regularly, including providing cat vaccines, and medical care when an illness arises.
 To ensure that you can do that regardless of economic concerns, you should get Cat Health Insurance.

 Pet health insurance for cat members of your family is no longer an